 2.2.1 - Frequency.
 We will have two options decided by the Competition Committee before play begins.
 Either a) Everyone gets one Milligan per round; or b) Everyone gets one Mulligan for every 9 holes.
 Mulligans are on a "use it or lose it" basis - if you don't use your Mulligan, you don't get to save it for later.

 2.2.2 - Situation.
-No matter the frequency, Mulligans can only be used for a tee shot hit with a Driver.
-A player cannot use a Mulligan on any other shot, or a tee shot hit with any other club.
+No matter the frequency, Mulligans can only be used for a tee shot hit on Par 4s or Par 5s.
+A player cannot use a Mulligan on any other shot.

 2.3 - Gimmies.
 No player is ever obligated to concede any putt to any other player at any time.
-However, any player may concede putts up to 30 inches to another player as their conscious and courtesy allows.
+However, any player may concede putts up to 36 inches to another player as their conscious and courtesy allows.
 If any one player concedes the putt, the putt is conceded without input from other players.
-No putt longer than 30 inches may be conceded.
+No putt longer than 36 inches should be conceded.

 2.4 - Maximum Scores.
 Explicitly to ensure no player can be eliminated from the fun and entertainment of competing due to one bad hole, before play begins the Competition Committee will establish a "max score" policy that will apply to all holes throughout the tournament.
 That max score WILL be one of the following three choices: a) double the par; b) quadruple bogie; or c) 9.
-(Call this the "John Daly rule") 2.5 - Addressing Rule 18.
+(Call this the "John Daly rule") (Note: As a result, we will also have a maximum course handicap of 36, regardless of a player's USGA Index.)
+2.5 - Addressing Rule 18.
 The greatest golf teacher in history called OB "the strangest penality" in all of golf due to the "and distance" portion of the ruling.
 While other rules allow players to make certain assumptions under a "near certainty" clause, this rule - which applies to lost balls and OB but effectively entails the ball leaving your line of site - effectively doubles or triples the punishment.
 Since poorly hit shots do still require a consistent penalty, the following rules augment Rule 18.
 (Call this this "Harvey Penick rule")

 2.5.1 - Model Local Rule E-5.
 The USGA has published a model local rule we will always apply regardless of the local course rules.
-If a ball is lost or OB, instead of stroke and distance with one stroke penalty, the player may a) identify a point approximately where the ball either should be or crossed the OB boundary, b) identify a point two club lengths within the fairway the same distance from the pin, and c) drop anywhere they like between those two points ... all with a two stroke penalty.
+If a ball is deemed OB, instead of stroke and distance with one stroke penalty, the player may a) identify a point approximately where the ball crossed the OB boundary, b) identify a point two club lengths within the fairway the same distance from the pin, and c) drop anywhere they like between those two points ... all with a two stroke penalty.

 2.5.2 - Lost Ball that Should Have Been Findable.
-If a ball is lost but it seems obvious to the player and their competitors that that ball should have beeen findable, the player may liberally assume that an abnormal course condition has restricted their ability to find the ball and proceed followng Rule 16.1(e), Relief for Your Ball Not Found but in or on Abnormal Course Condition.
-The player will determine the place with "near certainty" where the ball should be, identify the point of relief, and drop there.
+If a ball is lost but it seems obvious to the player and their competitors that that ball should have beeen findable, the player may liberally assume that an abnormal course condition has restricted their ability to find the ball and proceed following Rule 16.1(e), Relief for Your Ball Not Found but in or on Abnormal Course Condition.
+The player will determine the place with "near certainty" where the ball should be, identify the point of relief, and drop there, without penalty.

 2.6 - Improving Lies.
 Amateur golfers playing on public courses often fail to properly repair course damage to the standard of excellence and fairness the groundskeepers intended.
 (And in some cases, public course groundkeepers aren't all the best, either.)
 Regardless of any published local rule, our club chooses to declare ALL such substandard conditions as abnormal course conditions and adopts Rule 16.1(b), meaning the ball may be lifted, cleaned, and dropped one club length no nearer the hole without penalty.
 (Call this the "Payne Stewart rule") 2.7 - Unplayable Lies.
 If a player declares an unplayable lie, in addition to the three options available under USGA Rule 19 (return to prior spot, go backwards an unlimited distance with the spot between the drop and the hole, two clublength drop, all with one stroke penalty), the player has one addition option.
 The player may lift, move, and place the ball in any closely mown area, no nearer the hole, incurring a TWO stroke penalty.
 (Call this the "Kevin Na rule")